Margaret Farrow

-Margaret Ann Farrow (née Nemitz; November 28, 1934 – March 8, 2022) was an American Republican politician who was the 42nd lieutenant governor of Wisconsin (the first woman to hold the office) and also served in both houses of the state legislature.
+Margaret Ann Farrow (née Nemitz; November 28, 1934 – March 8, 2022) was an American Republican politician from Wisconsin.
+She was the 42nd lieutenant governor of Wisconsin and the first woman to hold that office.
+She previously served twelve years in the Wisconsin Senate and two years in the Wisconsin State Assembly.
+Later in life, she also served as a member of the University of Wisconsin System Board of Regents.

-Early and personal life
+Early life and education

 Farrow was born and raised in Kenosha, Wisconsin.
 She was the daughter of William Nemitz, who worked at Snap-On Tool Corporation, and Margaret (née Horan) who was a corporate executive assistant.
 She attended St. Catherine's High School in Racine.
 She then attended Rosary College in River Forest, Illinois, for one year before receiving her B.A. from Marquette University.
-Farrow was married and had five children.

 Career

 Elected office (1971–2003)

-Farrow served on the Elm Grove, Wisconsin Board of Appeals from 1971–1974 and the Village Board from 1976–1987, spending the last five years of her tenure as president.
+Farrow served on the Elm Grove, Wisconsin Board of Appeals from 1971 to 1974 and the Village Board from 1976 to 1987, spending the last five years of her tenure as president.
 After her time with the Village Board, Farrow was elected to the Wisconsin State Assembly, and later the Wisconsin State Senate, from a district comprising most of Waukesha County, Wisconsin.
 The first female lieutenant governor of Wisconsin, Farrow was appointed to the position after then-Lieutenant Governor Scott McCallum was elevated to the office of governor upon the departure of Gov. Tommy Thompson to join the administration of George W. Bush in January 2001.

 As Lieutenant Governor, she served as chair of the Governor's Work-Based Learning Board, co-chair of the Governor's Task Force on Invasive Species, and chair of the Wisconsin's Women's Council.
 Farrow authored and served as vice chair of the SAVE Commission and was appointed by Governor Tommy Thompson to serve on the Governor's Blue-Ribbon Commission on State-Local Partnerships for the 21st Century.
 Farrow also served on the Governor's Blue Ribbon Task Force on Passenger Rail.

 McCallum and Farrow ran for a full four-year term in 2002, but their Republican ticket lost the race to Democrat Jim Doyle.